react-page/react-page/docs/slate.md

 })
 ```

+Now you can pass `myCustomSlatePlugin` as a member of `cellPlugins` to the editor.

+Notice: the default export of `@react-page/plugins-slate` is a function that returns a `CellPlugin`.
+When called without any argument, it will use the default configuration. if you pass a callback function, it will use the configuration you return from that function.
+This callback function will receive the default configuration.
+This way you can return the default configuration and alter it as in the example above (using object spread).

 ### Customize built-in slate plugins

-You can customize slate plugins by providing a customize function.
+You can customize the provided slate plugins (paragraphs, headings, alignment, etc.) by providing a customize function.
 It will take the plugin's default config and you can return a new config.
 Most obvious usecase is to change the component that renders the plugin's content:

 ```tsx
 // any custom component